75 (Mostly) Free Things to Do with Kids This Weekend

 Indoor children activities

-When it’s too hot to sit through another minute at the playground, try one of these indoor kids activities to keep them busy for cheap:
+When it’s too hot to sit through another minute at the playground, or you need things to do on a rainy day, try one of these indoor kids activities to keep them busy for cheap:

 - Make a care package for grandparents or other relatives.
 Create drawings, write poems or jokes, make crafts, or take photos of the kids to send to their grandparents.
 They’ll love receiving them, and your family will have fun making them.